epranka/airports-db/README.md

 </p>

 Data is based on [ourairports.com](https://ourairports.com/) database.
 You can download the raw CSV files from [raw](https://github.com/epranka/airports-db/tree/master/raw) directory.
-I will try to keep this repository up-date.
+The repository will be updated automatically every day at 7:00 UTC.
 You can get the latest CSV files here: [https://ourairports.com/data/](https://ourairports.com/data/)